 - Students are not permitted to install their own additional fixtures (lights, ceiling fans, air conditioners, satellite dishes, antennas, etc) or substitute Brock University’s with their own.

 - Writing, chalking, drawing, or marking on any surface other than white boards, chalkboards, room mirrors or inside windows, and student room message boards is not permitted and is considered vandalism.
 This restriction includes but is not limited to: artificial snow, window/surface writers, silly string, chalk on brick, and foam writers.
 Any costs to remove these products from the inappropriate surfaces will be billed back to the student/unit occupants as outlined below in the damages section.
 Please note that charges could include repainting walls if the product leaves a residue.

-- Only artificial Christmas trees are permitted in residence.
+- House plants are permitted as long as they are maintained.
+Only artificial Christmas trees are permitted in residence.
 Dried leaves, branches, straw, corn husks etc. are also not permitted in residence.

 - Decorative strings of lights maybe used throughout the year as decorations in bedrooms and townhouse living/kitchen areas only and provided that they are being used only when the student is present in the room and in a safe manner that does not violate any other sections of the RCGP.